fernandobohrer/ansible-role-openssh/README.md

 ## ⚙️ Compatibility

-This role was tested on and is confirmed to work with the following operating systems:
+This role was tested on and is confirmed to work with the following Linux distributions:

 - `Debian 12`
 - `Ubuntu 22.04`